an abstract photo of a curved building with a blue sky in the background

 night-photography-with-cantillever-brdige-rinpung-dzong-fortress-national-museum-in-paro-valley

-DAY 04: RETURN TO THE PASTORAL PARO VALLEY
+DAY 04: RETURN BACK TO THE PASTORAL PARO VALLEY

 Icon-for-Distance